pawjast/one-book-a-week/README.md

 ##### Technical skills:

 1. Learning to use Google Colab
+2. Learning to use ANKI flash cards app
-2. Improving Pyhton skill (mostly Pandas/Numpy/Matplotlib)
+3. Improving Pyhton skill (mostly Pandas/Numpy/Matplotlib)
-3. Improve Github skill
+4. Improve Github skill

 ### Next steps:

 1. Finish measuring the current reading speed
 2. Set-up the spreadsheet for measuring the reading speed of the books
+3. Set-up ANKI app
-3. Start working on the code
+4. Start working on the code